robfoulsham/heliosx/README.md

 This is a demo HeliosX Consultation Service app for a technical test, providing API endpoints for managing and submitting consultations.
-The project includes endpoints to retrieve consultations by reference and submit answers to determine eligibility.
+The project includes endpoints to retrieve consultations by reference and to submit answers to determine eligibility.

 The code is formatted using the Google Java Style Guide, and includes Swagger UI for API documentation.